 Our opinion is not modified in respect of these matters.

-Note no. 23 & 31 regarding share of loss (net) from investment in three partnership firms oneLimited Liability Partnerships and one joint ventureaggregating Rs.
-203209157 included in the financial statements is based on the auditedfinancial statements of such entities.
-These financial statements have been reviewed bythe auditors of these entities whose reportshave been furnished to us by the managementand our audit report on the financial statement is based solely on such audit reports ofthe other auditors.
+Notes 48 regarding share of loss (net) from investment in three partnership firms oneLimited Liability Partnerships and one joint venture aggregating Rs.
+29424159/-included in the statement is based on the financial statements of such entities.
+Thesefinan -cial Statements have been audited by the auditors of these entities whose reportshave been furnished to us by the management and our audit report on the Statement is basedsolely on such audit reports of the other auditors.

 Our opinion is not modified in respect of this matter.